Axway-API-Management-Plus/apim-password-cert-env/README.md

 ## Database Environmentalization example with **environment** prefix.
-- Database connection URL is environmentalized with environment variable db_url
+- Database connection URL is environmentalized with environment variable db_url ( **environment** prefix should be used to reference environment variable)

 ![Database Connection](images/db.png)